 A series of cases in the Eastern Caribbean challenging colonial-era laws that criminalise ‘buggery’, ‘unnatural connexion’, ‘gross indecency’ and ‘serious indecency’, as part of a local, regional and international collaboration began in 2015.
 These cases challenge some of the last remaining vestiges of criminalisation of LGBT people in the Americas and have the potential to wipe out the scourge of discriminatory criminal law regimes that have been in place since colonial times.

 The first challenge concluded in July 2022, with the High Court of Antigua & Barbuda finding that the criminalising laws in that country were unconstitutional.
-This decision was closely followed by two more successes in August and December 2022, with the High Courts of St Kitts & Nevis, and then Barbados, also concluding that the criminalising laws are unconstitutional.
-The judges in all three cases declared that the laws are ‘void’ and of ‘no effect’ to the extent that they criminalise consensual sexual activity in private between persons of the same sex who are 16 or over.
-Deadlines for any appeal have now passed in all three cases.
+This decision was closely followed by two more successes in August and December 2022, in the High Courts of St Kitts & Nevis and Barbados.
+In April 2024, the High Court of Dominica also held that the criminalising laws are unconstitutional.
+The judges in all four cases declared that the laws are ‘void’ and of ‘no effect’ to the extent that they criminalise consensual sexual activity in private between persons of the same sex who are 16 or over.
+Deadlines for any appeal have now passed in Antigua & Barbuda, St Kitts & Nevis and Barbados.

 Summary